rbogle/backstage-on-aws/README.md

 ## Add Dockerfile and .dockerignore
-Add a dockerfile (and a `.dockerignore`) to the backstage dir as detailed from the [backstage deployment docs](https://backstage.io/docs/getting-started/deployment-other#docker)
+Add a multi-stage dockerfile (and a `.dockerignore`) to the backstage dir as detailed from the [backstage docker deployment docs](https://backstage.io/docs/getting-started/deployment-docker#multistage-build)

 ## Configure Backstage to use Env vars